The Q Arm is the longer of the two sides (long arm) of a chromosome.

 The most common result for each marker tested in a group of results.

-The ancestor shared most recently between two individuals.
+In genetic genealogy, the Most Recent Common Ancestor (MRCA) is the ancestor shared most recently between two individuals.

 A heritable change that occurs in genetic material.
 It may lead to a different number of repeats of a certain sequence or a change in one of the bases in a sequence.